Location: Horsehead Nebula / Cerberus Facility: Minuteman Station

 “I can’t have anyone disobeying my commands when we get there,” Shepard warned.

-Ironic statement since Shepard was entertaining the idea of reporting everything he knew to the Alliance ASAP.
-Probably won't be following my lead long then.
-Deciding on a different tactic, he backed off a bit.
-"I just wanted to tell you how much I appreciate what the Lazarus Project did for me."
+Deciding on a different tactic, he said, “I just wanted to tell you how much I appreciate what the Lazarus Project did for me.”

 Miranda stopped typing and looked up to face him.
 “I just hope it was worth it.
 A lot of people lost their lives on that station.”